 To ensure that you receive the link to each weekly meditation guide by email, instead of relying on seeing links on social media, fill out the information to the right under “Subscribe to my blog” and click the “submit” button.
 Don’t worry; your privacy is protected and you will not be bombarded with spam.

 - Philippians, online in multiple translations at Bible Gateway. https://www.biblegateway.com/passage/?search=Philippians+1-4&version=NRSV

 - Dr. Jim Denison, “Studies in Philippians,” Adult Online Bible Commentary, Dallas: BaptistWay Press, 2003. http://baptistwaypress.org/adults/bible-book-studies/ephesians-philippians-colossians/

 - Dr. David E. Garland, “Philippians,” The Expositor’s Bible Commentary, vol. 12, Ephesians–Philemon, ed.
 Tremper Longman III and David E. Garland.
 Grand Rapids: Zondervan, 2006.

 - Ella Wall Prichard, 12 Keys to Reclaiming Joy

 * * *

-Ella’s memoir, RECLAIMING JOY, is scheduled for publication in 2018 by the Baylor University Press.
+Ella’s memoir, RECLAIMING JOY, was published by the Baylor University Press in 2018.
 Her blogs are often adapted from her book.